ehdtlaos/Fetch/README.md

      - You can add points to member's data by using POST function

-     - In the sample below, you will need to use member's id to access member's data first, then you will need to send payor, points, and timestamp information with body
+     - In the sample below, you will need to use member's id to access member's data, then you will need to send payor, points, and timestamp information with body

      ```
      Member_id: 1,